JamesCoding888/JavaOCP20221017/README.md

 > Guesses.java <br>
 - Description:

-		Instantiate the instance of LuckyBall and initiate the fields of id_num, name, number and threadName. <br>
+		Instantiate the instance of LuckyBall and initiate the fields of id_num, name, number and threadName.

 > LuckyBall.java <br>
 - Description:

-		Design a method of Algorithm for record of how many times of each thread being conducted into guessing the Lucky Ball from users. <br>
+		Design a method of Algorithm for record of how many times of each thread being conducted into guessing the Lucky Ball from users.

 5. <a href="https://github.com/JamesCoding888/JavaOCP20221017/tree/master/JavaOCP20221017/src/main/java/com/ocp/day20/runnable/daemon">Introduction of Runnable</a> <br>
 Continue of DaemonThreadExample1.java, we updated the inheritance of Log.java from "extends to Thread" to "implements Runnable" <br>